Christmas tree: 1935 to present

-Under the state atheism of the Soviet Union, the Christmas tree—along with the entire celebration of the Christian holiday—was banned in the country after the October Revolution.
-However, the government then introduced a New-year spruce (Новогодняя ёлка) in 1935 for the New Year holiday.
-It became a fully secular icon of the New Year holiday: for example, the crowning star was regarded not as a symbol of the Bethlehem Star, but as the Red star.
-Decorations, such as figurines of airplanes, bicycles, space rockets, cosmonauts, and characters of Russian fairy tales, were produced.
-This tradition persists after the fall of the USSR, with the New Year holiday outweighing the Christmas (7 January) for a wide majority of Russian people.
+Under the state atheism of the Soviet Union, the Christmas tree—along with the entire celebration of the Christian holiday—was banned as a result of the Soviet anti-religious campaign.
+The League of Militant Atheists encouraged school pupils to campaign against Christmas traditions, among them being the Christmas tree, as well as other Christian holidays, including Easter; the League established an anti-religious holiday to be the 31st of each month as a replacement.
+With the Christmas tree being prohibited in accordance with Soviet anti-religious legislation, the government then introduced a "New-Year spruce" (Новогодняя ёлка) in 1935 for the New Year holiday.
+It became a fully secular icon: for example, the crowning star was regarded not as a symbol of the Bethlehem Star, but as the Red star.
+Secular decorations, such as figurines of airplanes, bicycles, space rockets, cosmonauts, and characters of Russian fairy tales, were also produced.
+This tradition has persisted after the fall of the USSR, with the New Year holiday outweighing Christmas (7 January) for a wide majority of Russian people.

 The Peanuts TV special A Charlie Brown Christmas (1965) was influential on the pop culture surrounding the Christmas tree.
 Aluminum Christmas trees were popular during the early 1960s in the US.
 They were satirized in the TV special and came to be seen as symbolizing the commercialization of Christmas.
-The term "Charlie Brown Christmas tree," describing any poor-looking or malformed little tree, also derives from the 1965 TV special, based on the appearance of Charlie Brown's Christmas tree.
+The term "Charlie Brown Christmas tree," describing any poor-looking or malformed tree, especially a small one, also derives from the 1965 TV special, based on the appearance of Charlie Brown's Christmas tree.